-The 2011 Bahrain race was moved to October due to civil unrest and uprising.
+The 2011 Bahrain race was moved to October due to civil unrest and an uprising.
 Due to personnel and logistic issues following the sacking of many of the Grand Prix event organisers who were reported to have taken part in protests, teams and drivers asked that the postponed race be cancelled, which the FIA allowed.

 Civil unrest in the Middle East continues and is ongoing, however, it has never returned to the disruptive heights that cancelled the 2011 event.

-While human rights activists and some racing teams pushed for an the additional cancellation of the 2012 race due to concerns about the Bahraini authorities abusing the rights of many of its people and concerns for safety, the race went ahead as planned on April 22nd.
+While human rights activists and some racing teams pushed for the additional cancellation of the 2012 race due to concerns about the Bahraini authorities abusing the rights of many of its people and concerns for safety, the race went ahead as planned on April 22nd.

 Why is the first corner in Bahrain named Michael Schumacher Turn?

-The Bahrain Grand Prix organises decided in 2014 that Turn 1 would be named in respect and admiration of seven-time champion Michael Schumacher and also to show support following his debilitating injury which had occurred only a few months prior.
+The Bahrain Grand Prix organisers decided in 2014 that Turn 1 would be named in respect and admiration of seven-time champion Michael Schumacher and also to show support following his debilitating injury which had occurred only a few months prior.